Health Occupations

 Division: Health Occupations

 This course deals with educating dental patients in proper oral hygiene and nutrition.
 The topics of discussion will include vitamins, minerals, fats, carbohydrates, proteins, food groups, fluoride treatments, oral examinations, pit and fissure sealants, public health dentistry, and oral hygiene instructions.
 Student demonstration and participation is emphasized.
-A dietary analysis will be learned and demonstrated by students.
+A dietary analysis will be performed and analyzed by students.
 Two community presentations will be designed and presented by each student.
 Group 2 course.
-Communications - Direct.

 HDA 240 - Chairside Procedures